How to Convert Japanese Delivery Notes to Excel

 • Source file and page

-OIST's supplier guidance for business partners in Japan lists delivery slip fields including date of issue, total amount, items, quantities, delivery date if different, unit price, contact information, and a breakdown.
-That is a useful reminder that a delivery note can carry both document-level and line-level information, and that the price fields are real fields when present rather than invoice-only concepts.
+OIST's supplier guidance for business partners in Japan confirms that delivery slips can carry both document-level and line-level information, including the price fields above, which are real fields on Japanese delivery notes rather than invoice-only concepts.

 The Japanese document details that trip up generic OCR

-For spreadsheet work, the real problem is field mapping rather than text capture.
-If a product spec slides into the item-name column, or a PO reference is mistaken for the delivery note number, the row may look complete while still being wrong enough to break receiving checks.
-The cleanup work then shifts from typing to detective work.
+For spreadsheet work, the real problem is field mapping rather than raw character capture.
+If a product spec slides into the item-name column or a PO reference is mistaken for the delivery note number, the row looks complete while still being wrong enough to break receiving checks.
+The same date-normalization and full-width-digit handling matters whenever you convert Japanese bank statements to Excel or any other Japanese supplier document.

 Prompt the extraction around rows, dates, and page traceability